BitBagCommerce/SyliusWishlistPlugin/README.md

 ## Overview

-Working [Sylius](https://sylius.com/) [Elasticsearch](https://www.elastic.co/products/wishlist) integration based on [FOSElasticaBundle](https://github.com/FriendsOfSymfony/FOSElasticaBundle).
-The main goal of this plugin is to support filtering products by options, attributes, taxons, channels and name in the front product list page.
-It totally replaces the default Sylius `sylius_shop_product_index` route.

-What is more, the plugin has a nice Sylius-oriented architecture that allows mapping resources to the Elastic document easier.
-It is flexible as well, so that you can customize the existing features for your specific business needs.
+This plugin allows you to integrate wishlist features with Sylius platform app.

 ## Demo

 We created a demo app with some useful use-cases of the plugin!
-Visit [demo.bitbag.shop](https://demo.bitbag.shop/en_US/products-list/t-shirts) to take a look at it.
+Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.
 The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 ## Installation